Redocly/redocly-cli/docs/commands/stats.md

 redocly stats core@v1
 ```

-In this case, after resolving the path behind the `core@v1` name `stats` displays statistics for the `openapi/api-description.json` file.
+In this case, after resolving the path behind the `core@v1` name, `stats` displays statistics for the `openapi/api-description.json` file.

 ### Custom configuration file